awsdocs/amazon-opensearch-service-developer-guide/doc_source/gzip.md

 ## Enabling gzip compression<a name="gzip-enable"></a>

 Not to be confused with similar OpenSearch settings, `http_compression.enabled` is specific to OpenSearch Service and enables or disables gzip compression on a domain\.
-Domains running OpenSearch or Elasticsearch 7\.*x* have the featured enabled by default, whereas domains running Elasticsearch 6\.*x* have it disabled by default\.
+Domains running OpenSearch or Elasticsearch 7\.*x* have the gzip compression enabled by default, whereas domains running Elasticsearch 6\.*x* have it disabled by default\.

 To enable gzip compression, send the following request: